tutorcruncher/morpheus/flow.md

 * user identifier, eg. id
 * tags - ways to reference this message (eg. invoice id)
 * context
+* PDF attachment html
+* and/or S3 path for attachments

 ### 2 message auth